-School Counseling Program.
-The School Counseling Program is designed to provide prospective school counselors with the knowledge, skills, and competence necessary to establish and conduct effective developmental guidance and counseling programs in schools, kindergarten through the twelfth grade.
-The course of study that leads to a license in school counseling in North Carolina (and through reciprocity agreements leads to licensure in most other states), is based on the requirements of the North Carolina State Board of Education, and is accredited by the National Council for Accreditation of Teacher Education, and the Council on Accreditation of Counseling and Related Educational Programs (CACREP).
+The School Counseling Program.
+The school counseling program provides prospective school counselors with the knowledge, skills, and competence necessary to establish and conduct effective developmental guidance and counseling programs in schools, kindergarten through the 12th grade.
+The course of study which leads to a license in school counseling in North Carolina is based on the requirements of the North Carolina Department of Public Instruction and is accredited by the National Council for Accreditation of Teacher Education and by the Council on Accreditation of Counseling and Related Educational Programs (CACREP).
+School counseling students are not required to hold a teacher's license to enter the program.

-Clinical Mental Health Counseling Program.
-In the Clinical Mental Health Counseling Program, students are prepared for counseling in a wide variety of community settings and agencies.
-The course of study is accredited by the Council on Accreditation of Counseling and Related Educational Programs.
+The Clinical Mental Health Program.
+In the clinical mental health program, students are prepared for counseling in a wide variety of community settings and agencies.
+The course of study is accredited by the Council on Accreditation of Counseling and Related Educational Programs (CACREP).

-Admission to the Program.
+Admission to the Programs.
 Admissions decisions are based on consideration of a combination of criteria: college grade-point average, Graduate Record Examination scores, recommendations, professional commitment, work or volunteer experience in the human services field, and suitability for the profession.
 Applicants being considered for admission are required to have a personal interview with program faculty.
 Candidates for the counseling programs are not required to have a specific undergraduate major or minor.